cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-upload-resources.md

 In this example you see the upload of two different resources:

 - In the `plugin_resources` section, the plugin.wgn is being uploaded.
 This plugin is used any time it is required by any blueprint.
-- In the `dsl_resources` section, the yaml file for that plugin is being retrieved from 'http://www.my-plugin.com/path/to/plugin.yaml', and is being uploaded to the Manager's file server, with the relative path of '/path/to/local/plugin.yaml'.
+- In the `dsl_resources` section, the yaml file for that plugin is being retrieved from 'http://www.my-plugin.com/path/to/plugin.yaml', and is being uploaded to the Manager's file server, with the relative path of '/opt/cfy/plugins/my-plugin-name/plugin.yaml'.
 This resource is used anytime the Manager parses a blueprint that references this plugin yaml file.

-Retrieving each resource is limited to 20 seconds.
+The maximum idle time during resource download is limited to 20 seconds.